 - Maintaining distance — at least 6 feet — from others when possible

-Isolation and quarantine help protect the public by preventing exposure to people who have or may have a contagious disease, the CDC says.
+What’s the difference between isolation and quarantine?Consider isolation and quarantine as part of a spectrum of restricted movement.
+If physical or social distancing is on one end of the spectrum, quarantine is in the middle, and isolation is on the other end.
+All three help to protect the public by preventing exposure to people who have or may have a contagious disease, the CDC says.

 Short-term, isolation can be the healthier choice, to prevent the spread of infection.
 But, “over time, human beings need to be interconnected,” said Sanford Health licensed psychologist Jon Ulven, Ph.D.

-He suggests that people plan to maintain contact with others via mobile devices, Skype, FaceTime, or any other digital platforms.
+He suggests that people plan to maintain contact with others via phone calls, social media, video chats or any other digital platforms.

 “Discuss the plan for staying in touch,” he said.